Skip to content

 Single vs multiple enabled plugins for an SPI

-Some Connect2id server SPIs allow only a single plugin to be enabled for the SPI, others multiple.
-This is indicated in the SPI documentation.
+Some Connect2id server SPIs support only a single active plugin, while others support multiple.
+This is specified in the SPI documentation.

 Logging

 The Connect2id server uses the Log4j framework.
-The plugin can use it to log events and diagnostic messages.
+Plugins can use Log4j to emit operational and diagnostic logs.